Writer ~ Director

 After studying Classical Archaeology (BA) at the Institute of Archaeology, UCL and Documentary (MA) through a Goulandris Foundation scholarship at the University of the Arts in London , Nikos Dayandas (b.
 1975) has worked continuously as a director, writer & producer since 2004.
 From 2005 to 2016 he was a partner at Anemon Productions.
 In 2018 he founded Aori Films with Stelios Apostolopoulos.

 Nikos has directed some of Greece's most acclaimed international co-productions for prime-time slots in Europe & Canada (ARTE, ZDF, AVRO, DK, YLE, History TV et.al. ).
 He is an alumnus of Documentary Campus Masterschool, where he participated with award-winning Sayome, a film about his Japanese-turned-Cretan aunt and her modern fairytale-like story.
 His next character-driven film Little Land was distributed in cinemas across Japan.
 He has co-directed major prime-time docufiction series 1821 and The Journey of Food, commissioned by Nat.
 Bank of Greece & the Latsis Foundation for SKAI TV .
-Nikos' recent work includes the 13-part animated docu-series The Art Code (aka Decoding Art) for COSMOTE History TV, and the forthcoming docufiction film Keros: The Mystery of the Broken Idols for National Geographic TV, both of which he researched, wrote and directed.
-He has just completed his first fiction short "Enter the Otter" a Kung Fu comedy performed by the children of Dromoi Zois, a community support center in Gazi, Athens, where he volunteers.
+Nikos' recent work includes the 13-part animated docu-series The Art Code (aka Decoding Art) for COSMOTE History TV, and the dramatized documentary Keros: The Mystery of the Broken Idols for National Geographic TV, both of which he researched, wrote and directed.
+His first fiction short "Enter the Otter" a Kung Fu comedy performed by the children of Dromoi Zois, a community support center in Gazi, Athens, premiered at the Chicago International Children's Film Festival.
+He is currently writing the script for his first feature-length fiction film for children and families, "A girl named Zeus", with support from the Greek Film Center.

 His commercial work includes concept design, content development & production of promotional, corporate & educational videos for a diverse group of clients incl.
 Estee Lauder, Papadopoulou Biscuits, Wines of Crete, the University of Athens, the Museum of Natural History, the Technical University of Crete & the European Space Agency.
-Nikos is currently working with the American School of Classical Studies at Athens to develop cross-platform content, inspired by the School's cutting-edge output in archaeology, history & curation.
+Nikos is working with the American School of Classical Studies at Athens since 2014, making documentary films inspired by the School's cutting-edge output in archaeology, history & curation.